 It appears our early success in wool and cloth led to land ownership and our wealth was a key factor leading to the establishment of major branches of the family.
 The early west Somerset branches of the family and London branches of the family features entrepreneurs, trades people and merchants.
 Some rose to high social rank in England and the colonies.
 There is a record of a "Sir" Thomas "Shottoke" in his mother's will of 1533 and a Sir John Shattock in a legal document dated 1570.
 Other Shattockes are addressed as "Sir" in documents found in the late 16th century.
 However there are no records of the granting of knighthood.
 There is a Shattock coat of arms.
 It is found in the book "Fairbank's Crests of the Leading Families In Great Britain and Ireland" by James Fairbairn (New York, 1911) plate 94 crest 13.
 The hand rising from a rope-like wreath of twisted silk is very common in heraldry, and specifically grasping an object.

 A wreath of silk was used on the helmet of a knight to fasten the coat of arms so that in battle he was not struck down by his fellow soldiers, mistaking him for the enemy.
 Of course if he was wearing such a coat of arms, it suggests he was a knight.
-At the very least this is evidence of the stature of our family back in the 16th century.
-Here is another oddity.
-The coat of arms is attributed to a Wiltshire family of Shattocks.
-I have no records of Shattocks in Wiltshire...but then this crest may be very, very old.
+There is a William Shattock who was garrisoned at Berwick in Northumberland, on the England - Scotland border from ca. 1583- ca.1600.
+His high rank as a standard bearer may have entitled him to a coat or arms and knighthood.
+(His "Game of Thrones" story is told here.)
 Although there is no royal blood in our lineage, members of our family did reach to the highest ranks of society in the past.
 A few of them married peers, like Mary Bellett Shattock in 1868.
 She may have been he daughter of a slave trader.
-In fact Shattockes in history stretch from criminals to priests and captains of industry, from circus sideshows to the wives of peers, from desperately poor Londoners to Supreme Court Justices.
+In fact Shattockes in history stretch from criminals to priests and captains of industry, from circus sideshows to actual heros, from desperately poor Londoners to Supreme Court Justices.